sinonjs/sinon/README.md

 ## Contribute?

-See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how you can contribute to Sinon.JS
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how you can contribute to Sinon.JS.
+Artifact-first [contract tests](CONTRIBUTING.md#contract-tests) are used to protect public APIs during migration.

 ## Backers